irongut/CodeCoverageSummary/README.md

 A GitHub Action that reads Cobertura format code coverage files from your test suite and outputs a text or markdown summary.
 This summary can be posted as a Pull Request comment or included in Release Notes by other actions to give you an immediate insight into the health of your code without using a third-party site.

-Code Coverage Summary is designed for use with [Coverlet](https://github.com/coverlet-coverage/coverlet) and [gcovr](https://github.com/gcovr/gcovr) but it should work with any test framework that outputs coverage in Cobertura format.
+Code Coverage Summary is designed for use with any test framework that outputs coverage in Cobertura XML format including [Coverlet](https://github.com/coverlet-coverage/coverlet), [gcovr](https://github.com/gcovr/gcovr), [simplecov](https://github.com/simplecov-ruby/simplecov) and [MATLAB](https://uk.mathworks.com/help/matlab/ref/matlab.unittest.plugins.codecoverageplugin-class.html).
+See the [FAQ](https://github.com/irongut/CodeCoverageSummary/wiki/Frequently-Asked-Questions#which-testing-tools-does-ccs-work-with) for more details.
 If it doesn't work with your tooling please [open an issue][new-issue] to discuss the problem.

-If you're using [Simplecov](https://github.com/simplecov-ruby/simplecov) please see the [wiki](https://github.com/irongut/CodeCoverageSummary/wiki/Simplecov-Compatibility) for required settings to enable compatibility with Code Coverage Summary.

-**v1.3.0-beta only:** Code Coverage Summary should now be compatible with simplecov using the default settings as well as MATLAB's code coverage plugin.
+Code Coverage Summary is compatible with [StepSecurity Secure Workflows](https://github.com/step-security/secure-workflows) and uses a Docker image that is cryptographically signed using [Sigstore](https://www.sigstore.dev/).
+For instructions how to verify the Docker image please see the [Wiki](https://github.com/irongut/CodeCoverageSummary/wiki/Verify-the-Docker-Image).

 As a Docker based action Code Coverage Summary requires a Linux runner, see [Types of Action](https://docs.github.com/en/actions/creating-actions/about-custom-actions#types-of-actions).
 If you need to build with a Windows or MacOS runner a workaround would be to upload the coverage file as an artifact and use a separate job with a Linux runner to generate the summary.